botanydev/youwillstarve/README.md

 The default hotkey to open the skills menu is "k".

-One of the most integral aspects of the pack and how it operates - leveling up is a requirement to do anything and everything now.
+An integral aspect of the pack and how it operates - leveling up is a requirement to do anything and everything now.
 From mining stone, to dealing more damage or increasing movement speed, LevelZ forces the player to first gain and utilize their experience points.

 ### Dehydration

-Dehydration is one of the most challenging aspects of You Will Starve.
+Dehydration is one of the most challenging additions to You Will Starve.
 In fact, more often that not, you'll die from thirst before hunger.
 Maintaining your thirst bar becomes relatively trivial though after crafting a flask.

 Wiki: https://globoxwiki.com/mods/dehydration/